metauni/metauni.github.io/about/index.md

 ## Not always free

+In the long term we hope metauni creates opportunities for young people to make a living sharing knowledge, but it is not clear yet what form what will take.
+Those of us with secure academic positions have used, and will continue to use, metauni as a platform for outreach and are not seeking to monetise it.
+A few other things are clear:

-Seminars will always be free, because they are our gift to each other.
-We expect to be releasing most of our infrastructure (such as [metaboard](https://github.com/metauni/metaboard)) as open source, but eventually some of it may not be publicly released.
-We expect to be offering paid short classes sometime in 2023.
+* Seminars are the beating heart of metauni, and they will always be free: they are our gift to each other.
+* We expect to continue to release key parts of our infrastructure (such as [metaboard](https://github.com/metauni/metaboard)) as open source, but some parts of it might become paid to support other activities (this requires further discussion, we have no clear plans).
+* We may be offerring a paid short classes as a trial sometime in 2023.
+One possible model is that lecturers teach for free (if they have academic positions) but students are expected to compensate tutors (who are generally not in secure positions).

 ## Historical influences